Travel guide

-In this guide, we explain everything you need to know to choose the best eSIM plan for Japan, how many GB are enough depending on your travel style, and how to take advantage of the country's incredible telecommunications infrastructure from the first minute.
+In this guide, we explain everything you need to know to choose the best eSIM plan for Japan, how many GB are enough depending on your travel style, and how to take advantage of the country's incredible telecommunications infrastructure from the very first minute.

-1. Internet in Japan: what you need to know before you arrive
+1. Internet in Japan: What you need to know before you arrive

 Another important advantage: with an eSIM, you keep your local phone number active (in physical SIM mode) while using the data from the Japanese eSIM.
 This way, you can receive calls from your bank, SMS verifications, and work messages without any problem.

-The speeds you can expect in major cities are excellent: between 50 and 150 Mbps download on 4G LTE under normal conditions, and peaks of several hundred Mbps in areas with 5G.
+Speeds you can expect in major cities are excellent: between 50 and 150 Mbps download on 4G LTE under normal conditions, and peaks of several hundred Mbps in areas with 5G.
 Enough for high-definition streaming, fluid video calls, and instant map loading.

 2. How many GB do you need for your trip to Japan?